 When planting trees and shrubs the depth of the hole can mean life or death to your new plant.
 Plant too deep and you create a basin that can collect too much water.
 Root rot results and you lose the plant.
 Plant too shallow and the roots may dry out.
 In colder climes the soil will push the plant right out of the ground when the soil freezes and thaws in winter (frost heaving).
 The planting hole must also be wide enough to allow space for root growth.

 Roses are especially sensitive to planting depth.
 In warmer zones, plant so the bud union (where the canes connect with the roots) is at or just above soil level.
 Colder climates should have the union below soil level, 4"-6" depending on the severity of your winters.

+It is essential that posts of any kind are plumb.
 For projects such as decks or fences, make sure the hole is vertical rather than at an angle and the bottom of the hole is level.
 The hole needs to be deep enough to support the structural needs of the project as well as meet code requirements.
 Use the proper concrete mix, gravel or other fill material for the hole.
 Allow the concrete sufficient time to cure before proceeding to the next step.

 Digging out the footing area for a patio, concrete pad or retaining wall requires tamping and leveling for a solid foundation.
 Excavations for ponds, especially those lined with flexible sheet liners, must be smooth and free of jagged projections.

 Other underground obstructions that you need to locate or consider include septic fields and tree roots.
 Look up above also.
 Before you plant trees under overhead utilities, make sure the plant you have chosen will not interfere with the poles or cable.
 Before you dig for fences or privacy hedges, check property lines and easements.